shuozhixu/FYRE2024/README.md

 ## A note on simulations

 Since we will consider eleven interatomic potentials and 32 void sizes, we will run in total 352 LAMMPS simulations.
 Each time we run a new simulation, create a new directory.

-It is suggested that no more than five simulations are run at the same time such that other students can also run simulations.

 ## LAMMPS simulations